-A platform that creates meaningful relationships between staff and residents at assisted living.
+A platform that creates meaningful relationships between staff and residents in assisted living facilities.

 Timeline: 10 weeks

 Formal home health care has become more widespread but the staff and resident community relationships are often strained, and this has been exacerbated by COVID-19 pandemic.

 This project is a school project from the Ideation studio course of the University of Washington's MHCI+D program.

 The cohort was challenged to improve home and household experiences.
 My team and I wanted to help the group that's suffering the most during COVID-19, the elderly.

 Story is a platform that increases meaningful relationships between staff and residents at assisted living facilities by engaging residents and staff to share and see unique stories from each other.
 Story utilizes a multi-faceted approach of involving residents though a tablet E-Paper and staff through a mobile portal.